stefanhans/golang-contexting/RFC/README.md

-The RFC documents are not yet finalized.
+The RFC documents are neither finalized nor published.